 Even though I wanted to feel good ASAP, I knew that THIS was my opportunity to become acquainted with my fear, anxiety, and sadness...3 feelings I'd spent a lot of time trying to dodge.
 I made a conscious choice to feel all the feelings, no matter how painful they were.

-In the moment, it may seem that the "wine method" after a stressful day at work or an argument with your partner is actually working, but in the long run it's not.
+In the moment, it may seem that the "wine method" after a stressful day at work or an argument with your partner is actually working, but in the long run it's probably not.

 - What situations are difficult for me to manage emotionally?

-Awareness is always the first step to making a change.
+And awareness is always the first step to making a change.